 Outdoor enthusiasts can enjoy hiking and biking trails, fishing in the river, and exploring the majestic mountains.
 Families will love spending time at Dollywood, Ripley’s Aquarium of the Smokies, and The Island in Pigeon Forge.
 There are also plenty of shops and restaurants to enjoy in the town.

-Dolly Parton is known as one of the most successful female country singers of all time.
-She has achieved success in music, film, business, and philanthropy.
-Dolly Parton is also the founder of Dollywood, a theme park located in Pigeon Forge.
+Dolly Parton is known as one of the most successful female country singers of all time, and she is also the founder of Dollywood, a theme park located in Pigeon Forge.

 Dollywood is one of the most popular tourist destinations in Tennessee, and it offers a variety of rides, shows, and attractions.